 The Senior Director of Federal Relations has overall responsibility for development and execution of an effective TPL federal policy agenda as well as oversight and management of the Federal Relations department.
-The individual in this position is expected to possess the leadership, creativity and problem-solving skills necessary for TPL to maintain a successful land conservation, park creation, and climate change agenda, and to effectively manage a dynamic professional team.
+The individual in this position will possess the experience and skills enabling them to advocate successfully with Congress and the Executive Agencies on TPL’s agenda.
+They will also possess the leadership, creativity and problem-solving skills necessary to help the SVP, Policy Advocacy and Government Relations (PAGR) to craft a successful land conservation, park creation, and climate change agenda, and to effectively manage a dynamic professional team.

 - Execute TPL's legislative agenda and strategy, considering both short-term program and project needs and long-term organizational relationships and credibility.

-- Oversight of federal funding and policy for TPL land and park projects and programs.
+- Oversight of federal funding and policy advocacy for TPL land and park projects; including managing a portfolio of projects.

-- Liaison to Washington DC federal agency staff to maintain cooperative relationships; determine agency priorities; and expedite TPL projects.
+- Liaison to Executive Agencies; maintain cooperative relationships; determine agency priorities; and expedite TPL projects.